 When at last I was silent, I thought about my Patronus and what it says about who I am.
 I decided that it meant that I’m a bloody-minded, stubborn git who may fail but will never quit and never ever go quietly.
 It made me smile.
 Best of all, it let me sleep.

 Sometimes depression hits me like a fist.
 I show all the classic signs: loss of interest in daily life, an attitude of hopelessness, a loss of ability to enjoy food combined with a compulsion to eat, bone-deep tiredness and an inability to sleep, loss of energy, a decline in self-worth and massive spikes of unreasonable anger.

-Like many men my first reaction to depression is to ignore it and hope it will go away.
+Like many men, my first reaction to depression is to ignore it and hope it will go away.
 It never does.
-The longer I ignore it the higher the price I will pay in dealing with it.
+The longer I ignore it the higher the price I will pay for dealing with it.